junglok/tem-docs/docs/service/conda.md

 mkdir -p /tem/scratch/<GroupDir>/envs
 ```

-> **Note:** This directory is shared within your group.
-Coordinate with your group members to avoid naming conflicts when creating environments.
+> **Note:** This directory is shared within your group, so coordinate with group members to avoid naming conflicts when creating environments.

 ---